 Though small, the Yorkie Poo is lively, seeks attention, and is very smart.

-He is best suited for a home in which he has people around most of the day.
+He is best suited for a home with at least one person for most of the day.

-The amount of energy-burning activity required for a Yorkie Poo will probably depend on the parent your Yorkie Poo favors.
+The amount of energy-burning activity required for a Yorkshire Terrier Poodle mix will probably depend on the parent your Yorkie Poo favors.

 Both parent breeds are fine candidates for teaching tricks and playing games in the backyard or at a park.